shirokumacode/overwatch-omnic-rewards/README.md

 <details>
 <summary>Can I run this without the system tray icon?</summary>
 You can but it is not advisable.
-The argument -q or --quiet make the system tray not visible.
+The argument -q or --quiet makes the system tray not visible.
 You should enable it with the -v argument so you can get feedback of what is it doing

 ```shell
 python gui.py -q -v